White Paper – A Guide to SBA 7a Loans

 In contrast, the SBA approved just $5 billion in 504 loans in FY 2019, up slightly over 2018.

 The importance of small business health and growth to the US economy is undisputed.
 Congress regularly approves legislation that increases the 7a program’s authorization limit on disbursements.

 to $29.0 billion in FY2018

 to $30.0 billion in FY2019

 to $30.0 billion in FY2020 (not including supplemental funding*)

 to $105.0 billion in FY2021 (not including PPP funding*)

 *The SBA received supplemental appropriations FY2020 and FY2021 to assist small businesses adversely affected by the COVID-19 pandemic.
 P.L.
 116-136, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), among other provisions, created the $349 billion (now $806.45 billion) Paycheck Protection Program (PPP) and appropriated $17 billion for six-month payment relief for existing 7(a), 504/CDC, or Microloan borrowers

 View our SBA White Paper sources.

-The SBA is currently administered by 2017 presidential appointee and Senate-confirmed Linda McMahon former CEO of World Wrestling Entertainment, Inc. McMahon is the sixth female administrator (of 25) since the SBA’s formation in 1953.
+Fun Fact – 2017 presidential appointee Linda McMahon was the former CEO of World Wrestling Entertainment, Inc. McMahon is the sixth female administrator (of 25) since the SBA’s formation in 1953.
 She unsuccessfully ran for a seat in the US Senate (CT) in 2010.
 To celebrate her 60th birthday she jumped out of an airplane.